slsdetectorgroup/slsDetectorPackage/docs/src/consuming.rst

 consume our package.
 The recommended way is to use one of the CMake approaches.

+One can test with :ref:`detector simulators<Virtual Detector Servers>` before testing the API with a real detector or when a real detector is not at hand.

 CMake: slsDetectorPackage as submodule in your project
 ---------------------------------------